AzidoTetrazole/obsidian/source/content/Session Notes/Level 3.md

 ## 5.8.25 - Many Years Later...
 A new group of adventurers meet!
+As an impromptu Pan Flute duo comes to an end, 3 gnolls try to waylay the caravan.
+The party quickly dispatches them, with blade, bane, and laughter.